 A Brief History of Scalia Laboratory and Meteorology at Ohio University

-The Scalia lab for Atmospheric Analysis started in 1984.
+The Scalia Lab for Atmospheric Analysis was officially founded in 1984.
 Jon Skindlov (Now Dr. Jon Skindlov, Senior Research Scientist, Salt River Project, Tempe, Arizona) came to the lab in 1982 and started work as Scalia’s first associate director.
-John brought a wealth of experience with his work in Oklahoma City as an on air meteorologist for 8 years where he worked under the name of Jon Anders at KFOR.
+Jon brought a wealth of experience with his work in Oklahoma City as an on-air meteorologist at KFOR for 8 years under the name of Jon Anders.

-Originally the signal for weather observation was acquired from the National Weather Service in Parkersburg, West Virginia.
-To get the job done, the lab had to lease a dedicated long distance line from ATT, which was always on.
-Prices kept increasing until the final month of the service when the bill was $600.
-To get around the problem the lab decided to contract with Alden Electronics in order to have a satellite delivery of the maps.
-The maps were delivered to a small satellite dish on the roof.
-While these dishes are common today, they were relatively unheard of in 1984.
-Often the signal was scrambled so the use of chicken wire around the dish maintained the signal.
+Originally, the signal for weather observation was acquired from the National Weather Service in Parkersburg, West Virginia.
+To get the job done, the lab had to lease a dedicated, always operational long-distance line from AT&T. Prices to maintain this long-distance line kept increasing, with the monthly bill eventually topping out at $600.
+To get around this problem, the lab decided to contract with Alden Electronics to deliver maps via satellite.
+The maps were delivered to a small satellite dish on the roof, something which was relatively unheard of in 1984 but common today.
+Often the signal was scrambled, so chicken wire was used around the dish to maintain the signal.

-By use of the DIFAX machine (really a large fax machine), the lab could receive maps from the National Weather Service.
-The number of maps received per day was limited by the nascent lab’s budget.
-When times were good, the lab would take as many a 40 maps per day.
-When the budget was tight, that number reduced to 10.
+By use of a DIFAX machine (basically a large fax machine), the lab could receive maps from the National Weather Service.
+The number of maps received per day was fluid, limited by the nascent lab’s budget.
+When times were good, the lab would take as many a 40 maps per day; when the budget was tight, it would only receive 10.

 As call volumes continued to increase and machines continued to wear out, the lab contacted the Dictaphone Corporation and installed three lines to handle the volume.
-The call volume was counted and Scalia Lab found that instead of taking tens of calls per day, it was taking hundreds of calls.
-Even with three machines, the lab could not keep up with busy event days; snow, ice, and severe thunderstorms jammed the lines with calls.
-Again, the lab expanded and moved to a sixth line and system and two Dictaphone machines.
-In the first year of operation, Scalia lab recorded over 100,000 calls.
+When the call volume was counted, Scalia Lab found that instead of taking tens of calls per day, it was taking hundreds of calls.
+Even with three machines, the lab could not keep up with busy event days; snow, ice, and severe thunderstorms led to the lines being jammed with calls.
+Again, the lab expanded and moved to a sixth line and system, as well as two Dictaphone machines.
+In its first year of operation, Scalia lab recorded over 100,000 calls.

 Three more lines and yet another Dictaphone machine were installed.
-Forecasters had to become expert at handling all three microphones simultaneously without letting them touch.
-Call volumes increased dramatically by the late 1980s call – over 400,000 calls per year.
+Forecasters had to become experts at handling all three microphones simultaneously without letting them touch.
+Call volumes increased dramatically by the late 1980s to over 400,000 calls per year.

-In 1992, under the associate lab Director, Clark Earick, Frognet provided the lab with a free homepage on the Internet.
+In 1992, under associate lab Director Clark Earick, Frognet provided the lab with a free homepage on the Internet.
 Later on, Katy Fitzpatrick updated the web page to include current weather observations, a climatic summary page, and a staff page.
-Kevin Thiel then moved the website to the physics servers for increased stability, and expanded the number of products on the website to include climate analysis, hocking river, radar, satellite, social media, and winter weather analysis pages.
+Kevin Thiel then moved the website to the physics servers for increased stability, and expanded the number of products on the website to include climate analysis, Hocking River, radar, satellite, social media, and winter weather analysis pages.
 The number of hits was small at first but now averages about 10,000 a month.

-In January, 1999 a severe ice storm hit the region and during one 24 hour time period, the lab recorded 17,000 calls.
-This was the absolute capacity of the system.
+In January 1999, a severe ice storm hit the region.
+During one 24 hour time period around this storm, the lab recorded 17,000 calls, proving to be the absolute maximum capacity of the system.
 The lab served as a clearing house for emergency road information for the region.